tgstation/common_core/Species of the Galaxy/Ethereals/Bestiary of Sprout.md

 ### Dweller

 >"During one of our excursions outside the village, I must admit, I made the mistake of wandering off a little too far from our group, distracted by a type of flower I had not seen before.
-I was so lost in my thoughts that I did not notice our guide Kepler XVI approaching an abruptly yanking me back onto the trail.
+I was so lost in my thoughts that I did not even notice Kepler approaching before abruptly yanking me back onto the trail.
 Rude, I thought to myself!
 But I did not have time to voice my displeasure before I noticed the rock I was standing right in front of had eyes, and it was staring right at me."
 -"The Tourist's Survival Guide to Sprout", Vedika Bakshi

 Danger Level: Variable